akiomiyao/ped/README.md

 ## Simplified instruction
 - The ped.pl is a multithreaded script, suitable for the multi-core CPU like as 16 or 8 cores.
   Of course, the ped.pl can run with the 2 or single core machine, but slow.
-  The ped.pl runs on Linux (FreeBSD) machine and Mac with at least 4 GB RAM and 1 TB hard disk (or SSD).
+  The ped.pl runs on Linux (or FreeBSD) machine and Mac with at least 4 GB RAM and 1 TB hard disk (or SSD).
-  Using the docker container is recommended, because programs for downloading short read sequences and scripts have been set up in the container.
+  Using the docker container for Linux is recommended, because programs for downloading short read sequences and scripts have been set up in the container.
   Following is a demonstration of spontaneous SNPs and SVs detection from a *Caenorhabditis elegans* with 250-times repeated generations.
 ```
 docker run -v `pwd`:/work -w /ped akiomiyao/ped perl download.pl accession=ERR3063486,wd=/work